MitchellUsayiwevu/SFND_3D_Object_Tracking/README.md

 ## FP.3 Associate Keypoint Correspondences with Bounding Boxes
 * Associate a given bounding box with the keypoints it contains
-* Code found in camFusion_Student.hpp lines 140 to 188
+* Code found in camFusion_Student.cpp lines 140 to 188
 * Pseudocode used is below:
   * Iterate over all keypoint matches and keep those whose current keypoint lies inside the bounding box.
   * Store the positions of these valid keypoints.